The Ultimate Food Map of Europe

 43. Cyprus

-Halloumi is the national pride of Cyprus.
-This semi-hard cheese is made using a mixture of goat, sheep and cow milk and it is exceptional.
-Unusually for cheese, it can be easily fried or grilled so it is great for barbeque.
+Halloumi is Cyprus’ national pride.
+This semi-hard cheese is exceptional, made using a mixture of goat, sheep, and cow milk.
+Unusually for cheese, it can be easily fried or grilled, so it is great for barbeque.

-Find all the best things to do in Cyprus, including some food-focused tours too.
+Find all the best things to do in Cyprus, including food-focused tours.

 44. Malta